Himalaya TV

-Himalaya TV commenced its official broadcast on December 1, 2010.
-In 2018, the channel underwent a significant transformation when it was acquired by media entrepreneurs Dharmaraj Bhusal and Shyam Kandel.
-Bhusal is also the founder and editor-in-chief of the online news portal OnlineKhabar.com.
-In 2020 Mr. Govinda Dhakal was appointed as a General manager and looked after the Major Reality shows like The Voice of Nepal, Shark Thank Nepal, Himalaya Roadies, The Voice Kids, Dancing Starts Nepal, and so on.
+In 2018, the channel was acquired by media entrepreneurs Dharmaraj Bhusal and Shyam Kandel.
+Dharmaraj Bhusal is also the founder and chairman of OnlineKhabar.
 Following the acquisition, the channel was rebranded and relaunched in high definition on January 15, 2019.

-Himalaya TV was bought by onlinekhabar.com, an online news portal of Nepal.
+Himalaya TV is currently owned by Online Khabar.

 2025 Program

 List of programs on Himalaya TV HD

 The channel broadcasts a mix of news, entertainment, and reality shows, including: